CodeBloom/rice-example-config/README.md

 ### Hook up a Load Balancer

-If running more than one instance of the Kuali Rice Standalone Server, a load balancer will need to be set up to distribute load to the various instances.
+When running more than one instance of the Kuali Rice Standalone Server, a load balancer will need to be set up to distribute load to the various instances.
 Because Tomcat has been setup to manage session information inside of Redis, there is no need to implement session affinity at the load balancer layer.